 As part of the Thai new year celebrations, parents and HeadStart staff join in the Thai Buddhist tradition of giving alms to monks.
 This tradition is about showing kindness to others and doing good deeds, values that are irrespective of religion.
 As part of our Songkran celebrations, students will observe the ‘Song Nam Phra’ tradition of pouring scented water on a Buddha statue.

 The all school Songkran assembly is not only culturally rich with Thai tradition but also a lot of fun.
 The HeadStart support staff begin the event with a procession of drums and a lively Thai dance.
 After traditional Thai performances students are then invited to perform the traditional ‘water blessing’ for their teachers after which they were sprinkled with scented water.
 This is always a wonderful way to end a very busy but productive term 2.

 On August 15th, HeadStart entered eight Thai students into the annual Thai Etiquette Competition at Sapan Hin.
 The event was organised by the Phuket Municipality Office.
 Over 200 students from over 21 Thai schools entered in this competition.
 HeadStart has been the only international school to ever participate.
 We have won this competition for the 3rd year running.
-A big thank you to Kru Bo and Kru Way for training these polite young students.
-They have put in an excellent effort and have made this project a great success.
 We are really proud of each student thankful for the support we received from this group of parents during the training and during the competition.